How to Actually Read and Play Piano Music

 This is like the whole word approach to teaching English in a Reading Class.
 The student is shown a word often enough until it is recognized and learned.
 But if a reader knows the sounds represented by individual letters (the phonetic reading method), then any word can be read – in any book – at any time.

-Until The Revolutionary Piano Method, learning to play piano was like learning each word of a book on sight.
+Until PIANO Revolution, learning to play piano was like learning each word of a book on sight.
 Basically . . . memorizing.
 Playing keys by rote (mechanical repetition).

-The New Way to Learn to Read and Play Piano Music
+The New Way to Learn to Read and Play Piano Music: PIANO Revolution

 Today there’s a new way – a logical way to learn to play piano – based on the educational principles of Instructional Design (which is basically learning one thing at a time and building on previous learning in order to progress).